Assess, move, build.

 I may have some issues

-Exercise Physiology Group Sessions
+Exercise Physiology Sessions (Group or Individual)

 Not everyone has the same start line.
 We know, it’s been our passion for years.